Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-In 2024, Switzerland's Birthgap Generational Indicator (TFG) reached 37.7%, which corresponds to a total fertility rate of 1.29.
-This marks a 2.0 percentage point increase from 2023.
-The indicator has shown an upward trend over the past five years, averaging 32.5% from 2020 to 2024.
-Compared with the 1990s average of 31.6%, the current level is about 6.1 percentage points higher.
-The lowest three-year period for the TFG was between 2014 and 2016, with an average of 25.5%.
-On the international stage, Switzerland is positioned 15th among 38 countries, and within Europe, it holds the 10th spot out of 31.
+In 2024, the Birthgap Generational Indicator (TFG) for Switzerland stands at 37.7%, which corresponds to a total fertility rate of 1.29.
+This figure marks an increase of 2.0 percentage points compared to 2023.
+Over the past five years, the TFG has shown an upward trend, averaging 32.5% from 2020 to 2024.
+When compared to the 1990s average of 31.6%, the current level is about 6.1 percentage points higher.
+The indicator hit its lowest point during 2014–2016, averaging 25.5%.
+On a global scale, Switzerland ranks 15th among 38 countries, while within Europe, it is 10th out of 31.

 Birthgap Generational Indicator (TFG) over the decades